seyiadekoya/alx-low_level_programming/0x03-debugging/README.md

-Debugging: The art of checking for errors in the code
+Debugging: The meticulous of checking for errors in the code